cantsay/cantsay.github.io/README.md

 The calculator also adds manual auras and aura breaks, as well as a completely new list of SwSh BSS sets.

 ## Contributing:
-The site is powered by Jekyll, with linting by nodejs' eslint.
+The site is powered by Jekyll.

 Do NOT Edit anything under the ``_site`` folder, it is regenerated whenever you make changes to the other files and edits made there will NOT be saved.